kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 start and no resources are wasted.
 I do not have to set `parallelism` and `completions` in a specific way to "qualify" for gang scheduling; I declare my intent explicitly.

-#### Standard Batch Job with Workload Tracking
+#### Backward-Compatible Standard Batch Job

 As a data engineer, I want to run a batch processing job that processes files independently without gang scheduling requirements.
-I omit `spec.scheduling` entirely, so the Job defaults to `Basic` (pod-by-pod) scheduling and behaves exactly as it does today.
-A `Basic` scheduling policy is set for the Job, giving me a consistent objects to observe its scheduling state without changing how the pods are scheduled.
+I omit `spec.scheduling` entirely (or set `spec.scheduling.policy.basic` explicitly for the same effect), so the Job defaults to `Basic` scheduling.
+The observable scheduling outcome matches a standard Job, while a `Basic` `Workload`/`PodGroup` is still materialized, giving me consistent objects to observe its scheduling state.

 ### Notes/Constraints/Caveats

 #### Alpha Constraints

-- The alpha targets single-level `Job` workloads: one `Job` maps to one `Workload` with one `PodGroup`, and all pods in the `Job` share a single scheduling policy.
+- The alpha targets single-level `Job` workloads: one `Job` maps to one `PodGroup`, and all pods in the `Job` share a single scheduling policy.
 Elastic scaling is supported through the mutable `gang.minCount`.
 - `spec.scheduling.policy.gang.minCount` is mutable to support elastic scaling ([KEP-4671]); all other `spec.scheduling` fields are immutable after creation.
-- Opting out of WAS object creation happens implicitly in two ways: omitting `spec.scheduling` yields `Basic` (the controller still owns the objects), and a Job whose parent controller manages the `Workload` is skipped entirely.
+- Opting out of `Workload` creation happens implicitly in two ways: omitting `spec.scheduling` still yields a controller-owned `Basic` `Workload`/`PodGroup`, while a Job whose parent owns the `Workload` does not create its own `Workload`.
+In the latter case, the Job controller still creates the runtime `PodGroup` when the parent delegates it via annotation ([KEP-6089]), and skips the `PodGroup` too only when the parent owns both objects.

 ### Risks and Mitigations